 Wayne Groszko is a consultant, researcher, teacher, and speaker in energy sustainability with 13 years of experience.
 He has completed work for the Province of Nova Scotia, Nova Scotia Power, the Community Energy Co-operative of New Brunswick, and the Ecology Action Centre.
-Wayne also works as an Adjunct Professor at Dalhousie University and is completing a study on the solar energy industry in Atlantic Canada for Solar Nova Scotia.
+Wayne also works as an Adjunct Professor at Dalhousie University and completed a study on the solar energy industry in Atlantic Canada for Solar Nova Scotia.
 He holds a Bachelor of Science (Hon.) from the University of Calgary, and a Ph.D. from Dalhousie University.